Kshitijijari09/ordee-beta/README.md

-watch th video for more details !!!
+watch the video for more details !!!

 Functionalities: